almik7078j/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity and potential bugs.
 It's important to write clean, maintainable code first and optimize only when profiling indicates a bottleneck.

+# 2023-12-13
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, harder-to-maintain code, and ultimately, more bugs.
+It's important to write clear, understandable code first, and only optimize when profiling has identified a bottleneck.